Call for Individual Project Abstracts

 SUBMISSION DEADLINE: February 1, 2025

-The organizers of our inaugural Environmental Humanities Congress-in-Place are delighted to announce a call for research presentation proposals.
+The organizers of our inaugural Environmental Humanities Congress-in-Place are delighted to announce a call for project presentation proposals.

 We welcome proposals that connect to our Congress theme of wonder and contradiction.
 The Calumet region, which extends along the south shore of Lake Michigan from East Chicago to Michigan City, Indiana, is at once an ecological wonder and a place of significant contrasts.
 It is a dense confluence of land, water, biology, culture and history that has produced a concentrated space of world-famous biodiversity, stark geopolitical incongruities, epochal historical significance, and unfathomable cultural complexity – a space of great human and environmental suffering, incomparable beauty, myriad challenges, and uncertain future.
 Our event is an experiment: We want to come together to engage firsthand with this wondrous place on earth as an inspiration for our own work in the environmental humanities.